-Areas of focus What we did Board and board committee composition discussed the key skills and experience needed on the board in the context of future strategic direction and structural reform, including any areas requiring strengthening concluded that the skills, knowledge and experience of the directors were appropriate for their responsibilities and activities engaged our independent external search firms Russell Reynolds and Woodburn Mann, neither of which has any connection to the group or any of the directors other than to assist with searches for executive and non-executive talent, to assist in the search for independent non-executive directors with the relevant skills and experience agreed on the following matters: Laurel Bowden stepping down from the board at the 2019 AGM Cheryl Carolus stepping down from the board at the 2019 AGM Stephen Koseff stepping down from the board at the 2019 AGM Bernard Kantor stepping down from the board at the 2019 AGM the appointment of Nishlan Samujh as group finance director the appointment of Henrietta Baldock as a non-executive director the appointment of Philisiwe Sibiya as a non-executive director Kim McFarland stepping down from the board, following the demerger of the Asset Management business Hendrik du Toit stepping down from the board, following the demerger of the Asset Management business the appointment of David van der Walt as an executive director the appointment of Ciaran Whelan as an executive director the proposed appointment of Richard Wainwright as an executive director (subject to regulatory approval) David van der Walt stepping down from the board, and retiring from the group lan Kantor stepping down from the board at the 2020 AGM considered the board suitability policy. considered the board suitability policy considered the appointment of potential new directors to the board Succession planning considered the succession plans for the board and senior management conducted formal succession appraisals for all key positions reviewed the succession pipeline for executive management, with a view to ensuring that the group was continuing and will continue to increase the internal pool of talented and skilled individuals by providing opportunities for individuals to develop and grow within the organisation Subsidiary board and board received reports on the board composition of the group's key subsidiaries including: committee composition - Investec Bank plc - Investec Bank Limited Investec Wealth & Investment Limited Investec Securities Proprietary Limited - Invested Securities Proprietary Limited - Invested Life Limited reviewed the composition of the boards and board committees of each of the group's key subsidiaries, including consideration of any vacancies, new appointments or changes that would enhance the effectiveness of the respective boards, with regard to group oversight, governance, local regulatory or legal requirements, and best practice, with a view to ensuring that there was an appropriate level of independent scrutiny at subsidiary level.
-The following matters were accordingly agreed: - appointment of Ruth Leas as CEO of IBP appointment of Kevin McKenna as chief risk officer (CRO) of IBP appointment of Alistair Stuart as chief operating officer (COO) of IBP appointment of Chris Meyer as an executive director of IBP appointment of Ryan Tholet as an executive director of IBP - appointment of Morris Mthombeni as a non-executive director of IBL - appointment of Geoffrey Qhena as a non-executive director of IBL
+Areas of focus What we did Board and board committee composition discussed the key skills and experience needed on the board in the context of future strategic direction and structural reform, including any areas requiring strengthening concluded that the skills, knowledge and experience of the directors were appropriate for their responsibilities and activities engaged our independent external search firms Russell Reynolds and Woodburn Mann, neither of which has any connection to the group or any of the directors other than to assist with searches for executive and non-executive talent, to assist in the search for independent non-executive directors with the relevant skills and experience agreed on the following matters: Laurel Bowden stepping down from the board at the 2019 AGM Cheryl Carolus stepping down from the board at the 2019 AGM Stephen Koseff stepping down from the board at the 2019 AGM Bernard Kantor stepping down from the board at the 2019 AGM the appointment of Nishlan Samujh as group finance director - the appointment of Henrietta Baldock as a non-executive director - the appointment of Philisiwe Sibiya as a non-executive director Kim McFarland stepping down from the board, following the demerger of the Asset Management business - Hendrik du Toit stepping down from the board, following the demerger of the Asset Management business - the appointment of David van der Walt as an executive director - the appointment of Ciaran Whelan as an executive director the proposed appointment of Richard Wainwright as an executive director (subject to regulatory approval) David van der Walt stepping down from the board, and retiring from the group No Kontor stepping down from the board at the 2020 ACM. - Ian Kantor stepping down from the board at the 2020 AGM - considered the board suitability policy. considered the board suitability policy considered the appointment of potential new directors to the board Succession planning considered the appointment of potential new directors to the board considered the succession plans for the board and senior management ouccession planning conducted formal succession appraisals for all key positions reviewed the succession pipeline for executive management, with a view to ensuring that the group was continuing and will continue to increase the internal pool of talented and skilled individuals by providing opportunities for individuals to develop and grow within the organisation Subsidiary board and board received reports on the board composition of the group's key subsidiaries including: committee composition - Investec Bank plc - Investec Bank Limited Investec Wealth & Investment Limited Investec Securities Proprietary Limited - Investec Life Limited reviewed the composition of the boards and board committees of each of the group's key subsidiaries, including consideration of any vacancies, new appointments or changes that would enhance the effectiveness of the respective boards, with regard to group oversight, governance, local regulatory or legal requirements, and best practice, with a view to ensuring that there was an appropriate level of independent scrutiny at subsidiary level.
+The following matters were accordingly agreed: - appointment of Ruth Leas as CEO of IBP appointment of Kevin McKenna as chief risk officer (CRO) of IBP appointment of Aliatair Street as abief apposition officer (COO) of IBP appointment of Alistair Stuart as chief operating officer (COO) of IBP appointment of Chris Meyer as an executive director of IBP appointment of Crins Meyer as an executive director of IBP appointment of Ryan Tholet as an executive director of IBP appointment of Hyar Phote as an executive director of IBL appointment of Morris Mthombeni as a non-executive director of IBL appointment of Geoffrey Qhena as a non-executive director of IBL